-In Florida, the collaborative law divorce method is the most innovative development in family law in the last ten years.
+In Florida, the collaborative law divorce method is an innovative development in family law.
 Collaborative family law offers you a non-adversarial process in which you and your spouse work as a team with trained professionals to resolve disputes respectfully, privately, and without going to court.
 In a Collaborative Divorce, each spouse has the support, protection and guidance of his or her own lawyer throughout the process.

 An advantage of collaborative law is the use of jointly retained, neutral professionals (experts) for issues requiring expertise such as valuation of closely held businesses, commercial or residential appraisals or guidance on parenting issues.
 These experts use their training and expertise to assist both parties in obtaining a knowledgeable settlement.
 Rather than acting as “hired guns”, these experts can bring to the table an honest and even-handed view of relevant information and facts to assist in creating options for settlement.